Fozzy: Fozzy and Happenstance (2000–2002)

 The band shortened its name to Fozzy, and adopted the satirical back-story that they had signed with a record company to move to Japan to be huge rock stars, but the company went out of business, leaving them stranded for 20 years, while all their demos were snatched and recorded by other bands.
-Soon afterward, Fozzy produced their first album, self-titled and featuring mostly covers of bands such as Dio, Krokus, Twisted Sister, Iron Maiden, Mötley Crüe and Judas Priest.
+Soon afterward, Fozzy produced their first album, Fozzy, featuring mostly covers of bands such as Dio, Krokus, Twisted Sister, Iron Maiden, Mötley Crüe and Judas Priest.
 Also, at one time the band considered changing their name to Big City Knights.
+The album charted at number 27 on the US Heatseekers Chart and 32 on the Independent Albums Chart.

 Fozzy's second album, Happenstance, was produced in 2002, again with mostly covers of bands such as Black Sabbath, Scorpions, W.A.S.P. and Accept.
+The album charted slightly lower than the debut on both the HeatSeekers and Independent Charts peaking at number 32 and 34 respectively.